VirtCode/sharepoint-request-uploader/README.md

-# Onedrive Request Uploader
+# SharePoint Request Uploader
 This is a very small cli tool with which you can upload a file from your terminal directly to a sharepoint file request.

 > **Important**
-> This tool only for submitting to sharepoint file requests, and not ordinary file uploads or anything else.
+> This tool is only for submitting to sharepoint file requests, and not ordinary file uploads or anything else.

 ## Purpose
 On the Microsoft SharePoint, there is a feature called "Request files".
 With it, a user can create a link to a folder, with which anyone can upload files to it.
-This is often used to collect documents from various people, without trusting them to reach each others uploads.
+This is often used to collect documents from various people, without trusting them to read each others uploads.

-Such an upload link can be created in most SharePoint using the right-click menu:
+Such an upload link can be created in most SharePoints using the right-click menu of a folder:
 ![Image showing the SharePoint OneDrive user interface](assets/screenshot.png)

 This results in a link that looks something like this: